deltapheonix-zei/wc-t20-2022-best-xi-analysis/README.md

 - **Power BI** – For data transformation, modeling, and dashboard design
 - **Jupyter Notebook (Python)** – For initial JSON processing and cleanup
-- **Excel** – Used for quick calculations and logic testing during metric design

 ---

 ## 🧠 Methodology